nestjs/docs.nestjs.com/content/techniques/configuration.md

 $ npm install --save joi
 ```

-> warning **Notice** The latest version of `joi` requires you to be running Node v12 or later.
-For older versions of node, please install `v16.1.8`.
-This is mainly after the release of `v17.0.2` which causes errors during build time.
-For more information, please refer to [their 17.0.0 release notes](https://github.com/sideway/joi/issues/2262).

 Now we can define a Joi validation schema and pass it via the `validationSchema` property of the `forRoot()` method's options object, as shown below:

 ```typescript